ipfs/specs/IPIP/0342-content-router-discovery.md

 but otherwise leave the concrete design for other systems to subsequent IPIPs.

-## Motivation

-There is currently not a process by which IPFS nodes can discover alernative content routing systems automatically.
+There is currently not a process by which IPFS nodes can use alernative content routing systems automatically.
 This has led to a reliance on centralized systems, like the hydra boosters, to fill the gap and offer content only available in network indexers to current IPFS nodes.
 This strategy